pivotal/docs-tap/services-toolkit/reference/tanzu-service-cli.hbs.md

 # Tanzu Service CLI plug-in

-This topic provides reference information about the `tanzu service` CLI plug-in for Services Toolkit.
+This topic provides reference information about the Tanzu Service CLI plug-in for Services Toolkit.
 The main use for the plug-in is for
 [application operators](../reference/terminology-and-user-roles.hbs.md#ao) and
 [application developers](../reference/terminology-and-user-roles.hbs.md#ad) to create claims.